kptdev/kpt/site/reference/annotations/apply-time-mutation/README.md

 ### JSONPath syntax

-Since there is no formal specification for JSONPath, the supported syntax depends on the chosen implimentation.
+Since there is no formal specification for JSONPath, the supported syntax depends on the chosen implementation.
 In this case, kpt uses the [ajson](https://github.com/spyzhov/ajson) library.
 For details about what language features are supported, see the [json-path-comparison table](https://cburgmer.github.io/json-path-comparison/).